igrossberg4/emory-next/README.md

 **Customizations include:**

-The following files and additions make the Next.js framework work on Platform.sh, modified from the `npx` command [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+The following files and additions make the Next.js framework work on Platform.sh, modified from the `npx` command [`create-next-app`][create-next-app].

-* The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files provide Platform.sh-specific configuration.
+* The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml`
+  files provide Platform.sh-specific configuration.
-* An additional module, [`config-reader-nodejs`](https://github.com/platformsh/config-reader-nodejs), provides convenience wrappers for accessing the Platform.sh environment variables.
+* An additional module, [`config-reader-nodejs`][config-reader-nodejs], provides
+  convenience wrappers for accessing the Platform.sh environment variables.
-* A `handle_mounts.sh` script leverages Platform build and deploy phases to add special handling for committed files pushed to directories also defined as mounts points via `.platform.app.yaml`.
+* A `scripts/platformsh_handle_mounts.sh` script leverages Platform build and deploy phases to add special handling for committed files pushed to directories also defined as mounts points via `.platform.app.yaml`.

 ## Project Resources